sjp38/linux/for_damon_patches/cv.rst

 Sequence Of Patches
 ===================

 The patches are organized in the following sequence.
+The first two patches are preparation of DAMON patchset.
+The 1st patch adds typos found in previous versions of DAMON patchset to 'scripts/spelling.txt' so that the typos can be caught by 'checkpatch.pl'.
+The 2nd patch exports 'lookup_page_ext()' to GPL modules so that it can be used by DAMON even though it is built as a loadable module.

+Next four patches implement the core of DAMON and it's programming interface.
-The first patch introduces DAMON module, it's data structures, and data structure related common functions.
-Following three patches (2nd to 4th) implement the core logics of DAMON, namely regions based sampling, adaptive regions adjustment, and dynamic memory mapping chage adoption, one by one.
+The 3rd patch introduces DAMON module, it's data structures, and data structure related common functions.
+Each of following three patches (4nd to 6th) implements the core mechanisms of DAMON, namely regions based sampling, adaptive regions adjustment, and dynamic memory mapping chage adoption, respectively, with programming interface supports of those.

-Following five patches are for low level users of DAMON.
-The 5th patch implements callbacks for each of monitoring steps so that users can do whatever they want with the access patterns.
-The 6th one implements recording of access patterns in DAMON for better convenience and efficiency.
-Each of next three patches (7th to 9th) respectively adds a programmable interface for other kernel code, a debugfs interface for privileged people and/or programs in user space, and a tracepoint for other tracepoints supporting tracers such as perf.
+Following four patches are for low level users of DAMON.
+The 7th patch implements callbacks for each of monitoring steps so that users can do whatever they want with the access patterns.
+The 8th one implements recording of access patterns in DAMON for better convenience and efficiency.
+Each of next two patches (9th and 10th) respectively adds a debugfs interface for privileged people and/or programs in user space, and a tracepoint for other tracepoints supporting tracers such as perf.

 Two patches for high level users of DAMON follows.
-To provide a minimal reference to the debugfs interface and for high level use/tests of the DAMON, the next patch (10th) implements an user space tool.
-The 11th patch adds a document for administrators of DAMON.
+To provide a minimal reference to the debugfs interface and for high level use/tests of the DAMON, the next patch (11th) implements an user space tool.
+The 12th patch adds a document for administrators of DAMON.

 Next two patches are for tests.
-The 12th and 13th patches provide unit tests (based on kunit) and user space tests (based on kselftest) respectively.
+The 13th and 14th patches provide unit tests (based on kunit) and user space tests (based on kselftest), respectively.

-Finally, the last patch (14th) updates the MAINTAINERS file.
+Finally, the last patch (15th) updates the MAINTAINERS file.

 The patches are based on the v5.5.
 You can also clone the complete git
 tree: